KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 #.
 Read a model from an Excel file

-    ``wc_lang`` can read and write models from specially formatted Excel workbooks in which each worksheet represents a Python class, each row represents a class instance, each column represents an instance attribute, each cell represents the value of an attribute of an instance, and string identifiers are used to indicate relationships among objects.
+    ``wc_lang`` can read and write models from specially formatted Excel workbooks in which each worksheet represents one of the model component classes above, each row represents a class instance, each column represents an instance attribute, each cell represents the value of an attribute of an instance, and string identifiers are used to indicate relationships among objects.